kablamo/mvp.kablamo.org/page/builtins/die-eval/index.markdown

 To catch an exception, use `eval()`.
-Other languages call it `try()` but in Perl its called `eval()` and its a little different.  `eval()` parses, compiles, and evaluates a block of code at runtime and catches any exceptions that are raised.
+Other languages call it `try()` but in Perl its called `eval()` and its a little different.  `eval()` parses, compiles, and evaluates a block of code at compile time and catches any exceptions that are raised at runtime.
 The exception is placed in the global variable `$@`.

     eval { die "Something bad happened" }; # try
     warn $@ if $@;                         # catch